Aegirocassis: Discovery

 A fossil of A. benmoulai from the Fezouata biota, Morocco was discovered by and named after Mohamed Ben Moula, a fossil collector who recognized its rare characteristics and brought it to the notice of a professional paleontologist, Peter Van Roy, at the Ghent University in Belgium.

 Phylogeny

-Phylogenetic position of Aegirocassis within Panarthropoda, according to Pates et al. (2022).
+Phylogenetic position of Aegirocassis within Radiodonta and Hurdiidae, according to Moysiuk et al. (2025).